Teclyst/GarCide/doc/implementing_garside_groups.md

 must be implemented.
 This is in particular the case if the same is true, but for `std::ostream` instead of `cgarcide::IndentedOStream`, and therefore in particular for all base types (integers, booleans, ...).

 If `SomeType` is more complicated however, you may have to specialize the template yourself.
 This should be done in namespace `cgarcide` specifically (otherwise it will not compile, even in one of its strict sub-namespace).
-See `dual_complex.h` and `dual_complex.cpp` for an example.
+See `dual_complex.hpp` and `dual_complex.cpp` for an example.

 These class members will be called all the time (and it is very likely that most of execution time will be spent executing these), so it is a good place to optimize.